 July 02, 2012 –

-MAYETTA: The Summer Youth Worker program, that is sponsored by PBPN’s Education Department, is in full swing and keeping teens busy in jobs on the reservation.
+MAYETTA: The Summer Youth Worker program, that is sponsored by PBPN’s Education Department, is in full swing and keeping teens busy in jobs on the common land.
 Students work 30 hours a week in an assigned department and also participate in career-planning workshops.
 Two work sessions are held in June and July with new workers hired for each session.